w3c/wot-discovery/USE-CASES/README.md

 ## WoT Discovery General Topics and Use Cases

+### Scope
+* Limit to metadata discovery (as opposed to data discovery).
+** Search of historical data is useful but is a separate problem with additional privacy implications and goes beyond our charter.

 ### Template

 Please select to which category your use case belongs and describe your use case with the help of this template: